n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 4. Enter the name of the property that contains the response.
 5. Connect a Set node to the Webhook node.
 6. In the Set node, click on 'Add Value' and select 'String'.
 7. Enter the name of the property in the ***Name*** field.
-The name should match the property name from Step 4.
+The name should match the property name from step 4.
 8. Enter the string value in the ***Value*** field.
 9. Toggle ***Keep Only Set*** to `true`.

-When the Webhook gets called, you will receive the string response you set in the Set node.
+When the Webhook gets called, it will send the string response that was set in the Set node.

 ## Further Reading